cjbarrie/CTA-ED-AMW/03-topic-models/03-topic-models.md

 ![](03-topic-models_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 But how do we actually evaluate these topics?
 Here, the topics all seem pretty similar.

+## Evaluating topic model

 Well, one way to evaluate the performance of unspervised forms of classification is by testing our model on an outcome that is already known.

 Here, two topics that are most obvious are the 'topics' Volume 1 and Volume 2 of Tocqueville's "Democracy in America."
 Volume 1 of Tocqueville's work deals more obviously with abstract constitutional ideas and questions of race; Volume 2 focuses on more esoteric aspects of American society.
 Listen an "In Our Time" episode with Melvyn Bragg discussing Democracy in America [here](https://www.bbc.co.uk/programmes/b09vyw0x).

 Given these differences in focus, we might think that a generative model could accurately assign to topic (i.e., Volume) with some accuracy.

+### Plot relative word frequencies

 First let's have a look and see whether there really are words obviously distinguishing the two Volumes.